 - Oh, by the way, a definition list <dl> was used inside the previous list item.
-We could put another - unordered list
+We could put another - · unordered list or inside lists, but I believe this liberty gets quickly quite hairy as you see.

 • inside the list item